Sunday, April 28, 2024

 Thursday, April 18, 2024

-But first one word about the picturization of the song.
-It belongs to the genre that is referred to as piano songs in Hindi films, which have the hero playing the piano while singing to his love interest.
+Aap Ke Haseen Rukh from Baharen Phir Bhi Aayengi belongs to the genre that is referred to as piano songs in Hindi films, which have the hero playing the piano while singing to his love interest.
 What makes Aap Ke Haseen Rukh stand out is that Dharmendra is serenading two beautiful ladies, Mala Sinha and Tanuja, who are listening in rapt attention each one of them coyly imagining to be the recipient of the praise.
 To find out who the lucky lady was you will have to see Baharen Phir Bhi Aayengi.
 I do not want to play spoiler.
-The black and white film accentuates the light and shade in harmony with the lyrics of the song.

-Aap Ke Haseen Rukh is unique in the list of Bollywood songs in that it uses repeated words in almost every line.
-I cannot recall any other Hindi film song that incorporates this feature.
+But this blog is about Bollywood lyrics English translation.
+I want to focus on the lyric writer Anjaan.
+Till then he was a small-time lyricist depending on the mercy of music directors.
+This song propelled him to the big league and he ended up writing songs for blockbuster Amitabh Bachchan movies.
+The lyrics of Aap Ke Haseen Rukh are “Gulzaresque”.
+Anjaan uses repeated words in almost every line with telling effect.
 Normally “subah subah ki dhoop” would hinder the flow of the music, but such is lyric writer Anjaan’s virtuosity that such repetitions do not appear awkward.
 Instead, they create the rhythm that takes listeners to a higher plane of enjoyment.
-Please check out the video of Aap Ke Haseen Rukh

 Your beautiful face is flush with a fresh glow today